freebootin/freebootin-dot-com/site/leviathan/README.md

 On logging in the only thing in the home directory is the suid `leviathan7`.
 Running it I get "usage: ./leviathan6 <4 digit code>".
 I could try the same `ltrace` shenanagins I've been doing, or I could run a one liner like, `for i in $(seq -f "%04g" 0 9999); do ~/leviathan6 $i; done` and try all 10,000 combinations.
 Running my one liner got me a shell which I used to cat out /etc/levianthan_pass/leviathan7 for the password.

 ### Level 7

+There is no puzzle, just a congratulations message.